Brian Jungen: Biography

 In 2012 Jungen collaborated with artist Duane Linklater on the film Modest Livelihood, the hour-long film silently documents the two artists on a hunting trip in Northern British Columbia.
 The title of the film references the "1999 Supreme Court of Canada decision confirming First Nations' hunting and fishing rights but clarifying their limitation to the earning of a 'moderate livelihood'".
 The film was shown in Banff in partnership with Documenta 13.
-Jungen also exhibited in Kassel, Germany as part of Documenta 13's central programing.
+Jungen also exhibited in Kassel, Germany as part of Documenta 13's central programming.
 Jungen's contribution to Documenta was a dog park, made up of "sculptures that [functioned] both as tunnels and platforms for pets, as well as benches for their owners".
 The park was used by a local dog school offering training "sessions for dogs and [giving] short workshops for visitors on how the equipment in the dog park [could] be used".
 Also in 2012, Jungen's Prototypes for New Understanding and one of his lawn-chair whale skeletons Cetology represented Vancouver in the Vancouver Pavilion at the Shanghai Biennale.

 In 2016 Jungen had shows at both Catriona Jefferies and Casey Kaplan, which saw the artist returning to one of his original materials: Nike sneakers.
 "The new sculptures [were] entirely different – more open and abstract".
 The abstract sculptures have a strong modernist sensibility and an understanding of materials that "characterizes so much of Jungen's work".
 These new shoe "works are less a direct representation and contain more a suggestion of animal and human faces" they confront our desire to "search for and recognize... patterns" by disappointing audiences who may be searching for Jungen's iconic masks.

+In 2022, the Art Gallery of Ontario unveiled its first public art commission by Jungen titled, Couch Monster: Sadzěʔ yaaghęhch’ill.
+The Dane-zaa within the title translates to "my heart is ripping".
+Jungen inspired by the famous large elephant, Jumbo, wanted to convey how there is cruelly in entertainment and art.
+This public art piece is located in downtown Toronto at the corner of Dundas and McCaul where Henry Moore's Large Two Forms (1966-1969) once resided from 1974-2017.
+Couch Monster is Jungen's first installation in bronze.
+There is a duality with this piece in that it can be seen both as whimsical and sad.
+Constructed out of pieces of couch materials the sculpture is covered in different textures and is made to be touched.

 Themes

 Throughout his career Jungen has created poetic artworks which explore a diversity of themes through their openness to multiple interpretations and have "resisted the trap of racial pigeon-holing".
 Jungen's work makes "connections between his First Nations ancestry, Western art history and the global economy".
-His breakout series Prototypes for New Understanding was loaded with enough clues to "[allow] writers to connect the dots between globalization, Nike's Third World sweat shops, and Canada's institutionalized" colonial racism.
+His breakout series Prototypes for New Understanding was loaded with enough clues to "[allow] writers to connect the dots between globalization, Nike's Third World sweatshops, and Canada's institutionalized" colonial racism.
 Several themes have been consistently pursued throughout his career including museology, consumerism/ globalization, identity politics and animals.